Yudai Iwama

 Yudai Iwama (岩間 雄大, Iwama Yūdai) is a Japanese professional footballer who plays midfielder for ReinMeer Aomori in the Japan Football League.

 Career

 On 24 March 2013 Iwama started in V-Varen Nagasaki's first match in the J2 League against Matsumoto Yamaga in which he started and played the whole 90 minutes as Nagasaki drew the match 1–1.

-On 28 June 2022, Iwama was loaned to JFL club, ReinMeer Aomori during for mid 2022 season.
+On 28 June 2022, Iwama was loaned to JFL club, ReinMeer Aomori during the 2022 season.

 In 2023, Iwama announcement officially permanently transfer to ReinMeer Aomori after on loan a season in 2022 has been confirmed from Fujieda MYFC.

 Career statistics

 Club

 Updated to the start from 2023 season.